-Accommodation Our student residence, Victoria Hall, in the heart of King's Cross is an 11-storey building designed by award-winning London-based Stanton Williams architects.
+Accommodation Our student residence, Victoria Hall, in the heart of King's Cross is an 11-storey building designed by award-winning London-based architects Stanton Williams.
 Within the building you will find stylish communal spaces, which include a gym, reading room, meeting and A/V room and a lounge area.
 These spaces allow for regular art classes, film nights and other activities put on for residents to give them the opportunity to meet other students and relax.
-In addition, a courtyard and roof terrace, inspired by the gardens of the Maghreb (Morocco) and Andalucía (Spain) add to the design of the building and the space available to residents.
+In addition, a courtyard and roof terrace, inspired by the gardens of the Maghreb and Andalucía add to the design of the building and the space available to residents.
 The courtyard and terrace were designed by Vladimir Djurovic Landscape Architects, who are renowned for creating timeless poetic landscapes that put nature centre stage.
 The accommodation's gardens are symbolic.
 They are a reflection of the richness and diversity of students who come from around the world, speak multiple languages and have different cultures, and of the cosmopolitan city of London; a place that allows you to experience a world-class culture, where both tradition and modernity meet.
 Our apartments have light and spacious rooms, equipped with a double bed, large desk, upholstered desk chair and lounge chair.
 Each comes with an en-suite shower room and plenty of storage space.
 Every flat consists of six or seven bedrooms and a shared kitchen, dining and living space.
 Many flats also have a balcony off the shared space.
 Wi-Fi and satellite TV are also available. " Studying and living in London is a great perk of ISMC.
 There is something for everyone and the city itself is constantly evolving.
-The opportunities for cultural and creative stimulation are countless.

-Aziz, AKU student Prospectus 2020 | 19 New campus in King's Cross AKU-ISMC is housed in the Aga Khan Centre in London's King's Cross.
+The opportunities for cultural and creative stimulation are countless. " New campus in King's Cross AKU-ISMC is housed in the Aga Khan Centre in London's King's Cross.
 The centre is a place for education, knowledge, cultural exchange and insight into Muslim civilisations.
 The organisations that are located here work together to bridge the gap in understanding about Muslim cultures and to connect the public to global development issues.
-This building is designed to represent the values of openness, dialogue and respect for different viewpoints (pluralism).
-A key feature of both the Aga Khan Centre and Victoria Hall is a series of gardens s is a series of gardens that reflect through contemporary landscape design - approaches to landscape architecture from different regions of the Muslim world.
-The ten gardens across the two new buildings and the public realm form a green ribbon which seeks to reflect the great diversity of cultures across the world of Islam.
+The building is designed to represent the values of openness, dialogue and respect for different viewpoints (pluralism).
+A key feature of both the Aga Khan Centre and Victoria Hall is a series of gardens that reflect - through contemporary landscape design - approaches to landscape architecture from different regions of the Muslim world.
+The ten gardens across the two buildings and the public realm form a green ribbon which seeks to reflect the great diversity of cultures across the world of Islam.

 Around ISMC Surrounding your accommodation and the academic building are the green spaces, shops, restaurants and bars of King's Cross, offering café society, cinemas, fitness facilities and events for you to enjoy.
 In addition to access to our library, which is rich in rare and important resources, you are eligible to apply for membership of the British Library.
-Access to online materials and books is another advantage to enhance your studies and enrich your knowledge.
-ISMC offers a range of further activities and socials including a cultural trip in the second year, days out to explore parts of the UK beyond London, and more local events.
-Our students often get to know each other well and remain friends long after completing their degree.